pohjois-savon-tietoallas/demo-alzheimer-shiny/README.md

 ## Acknowledgements

 We are grateful for all [contributors](https://github.com/pohjois-savon-tietoallas/demo-alzheimer-shiny/graphs/contributors/) including Juho Kopra and Pohjois-Savo Ai-Hub Team, and comments from clinical advisors from KUH.
 Also we are grateful for funders and [Neurocenter Finland](https://neurocenterfinland.fi/) which made this project possible to develop.
+We would also give big thanks for the [Bioinformatics Center](https://bioinformatics.uef.fi/) for hosting this Shiny App.

 <p align="center">
   <img src="./img/neurocenter_small.jpg" height="90" title="hover text">